Rogers Lake County Natural Area

 Help us keep the forest and recreation sites clean, and practice "pack it in, pack it out".
 Leave no Trace Center for Outdoor Ethics has information on its seven principles, with tips like plan ahead and prepare, and dispose of waste properly.

 There are two small trailheads with parking areas off Woody Mountain Road for the natural area, to access two multi-use trails that introduce people to this high-elevation wetland.
-View the trail map and read the descriptions:
+View the trail map and read the descriptions on our Trails page.

-Rogers Lake County Natural Area Wins State Natural Resources Award
+Rogers Lake County Natural Area Wins Arizona Parks and Recreation Association's Natural Resources Award, twice!

 Coconino County Parks and Recreation was awarded the 2011 Natural Resources Award by the Arizona Parks and Recreation Association for the Rogers Lake County Natural Area.